Variations and Fugue on a Theme by Handel

 The Variations and Fugue on a Theme by Handel, Op.
 24, is a work for solo piano written by Johannes Brahms in 1861.
 It consists of a set of twenty-five variations and a concluding fugue, all based on a theme from George Frideric Handel's Harpsichord Suite No. 1 in B♭ major, HWV 434.
 They are known as his Handel Variations.

 The music writer Donald Tovey has ranked it among "the half-dozen greatest sets of variations ever written".
 Biographer Jan Swafford describes the Handel Variations as "perhaps the finest set of piano variations since Beethoven", adding, "Besides a masterful unfolding of ideas concluding with an exuberant fugue with a finish designed to bring down the house, the work is quintessentially Brahms in other ways: the filler of traditional forms with fresh energy and imagination; the historical eclectic able to start off with a gallant little tune of Handel's, Baroque ornaments and all, and integrate it seamlessly into his own voice, in a work of massive scope and dazzling variety."

+The autograph manuscript of the work is preserved in the Library of Congress.